 If you play with the harmonic sliders, the timbre will change.
+There's also a convenient "zero" button for each one.
 You'll hear each harmonic beating in and out by how many times the period is divided by the harmonic number.
 That is, if it's a 20 second beat, and you crank up the 4th harmonic, it'll beat every 5 seconds.
 That's where the micro sequences of polyrhythms comes from.
 You can also type a number into box next to the slider in case you want to be more precise.
-Underneath the Seconds to Cycle it shows the frequency of the second signal, and its ratio compared with the base frequency.
+Underneath the Seconds to Cycle text box, it shows the frequency of the second signal and its ratio compared with the base frequency.

-You can set the pitch of the base frequency, and drop it or increase it by octaves.
+You can set the pitch of the base frequency using the convenient buttons, and drop it or increase it by octaves.
 You can also type in the frequency of your choice for more precision.
 The "Beating" frequency can be changed with the slider, showing how long a beat of the 1/1 pitch will be (all others are

 Interesting effects happen when you set up high harmonics of a low note that beat really slowly.
-You can type in any numbers you like, the sliders have more constrained values.
+In this interface, you can type in any numbers you like, while the sliders are just for convenience and have a more constrained range of values.

 There are a few convenient presets for initializing and processing the harmonic content.